-On election day, Massachusetts voters passed a ballot initiative to legalize marijuana in the state.
+On election day in 2016, Massachusetts voters passed a ballot initiative to legalize marijuana in the state.
 Massachusetts will join Alaska, Colorado, Oregon, Washingon DC, and Washington State who had all previously legalized, along with California, Maine, and Nevada which just passed legalization in this election.

 Massachusetts voters have historically supported marijuana laws reform efforts.
 Back in 2008, we voted to decriminalize possession of under 1oz in down to a civil violation and followed it up in 2012 with an initiative for allowing medical marijuana.
 So in spite of widespread institutional political opposition, it wasn’t a huge surprise that this passed.

-As of December 15, it will be completely legal to have an ounce of dried cannabis on your person at any time, as well as 10 ounces in your home, as long as it is secured.
+It has been completely legal to have an ounce of dried cannabis on your person at any time since December of 2016.
+You can also have 10 ounces in your home, as long as it is secured.
 You can have up to 5 grams of concentrated marijuana (marijuana THC oil in solid form, aka BHO, wax).

 In addition, you will be allowed to grow up to 6 marijuana plants per person at your home, and 12 total per household.
 You can grow outside, but your plants must not be visible to the public.
 Gardening is going to get interesting this spring.